-Embarrassed by your upper arms?
+Embarrassed by your flabby upper arms?
 Are you reluctant to wear short-sleeved shirts because of the way your upper arms look?
 Become more confident in showing off your arms with an arm lift.
-You can trust Dr. Kapoor with your procedure- known for one of the best plastic surgery center in Los Angeles!
+You can trust Dr. Kapoor with your procedure- known for one of the best plastic surgery center in Los Angeles has to offer.

 Depending on the amount of excess skin and/or fat that needs to be removed from the upper arms, the “mini” arm lift or the standard arm lift is used.

 The standard arm lift is used on patients who have enough excessive skin and fat on their upper arms to result in a “bat wing”-like profile to their arms.
 In other words, patients who have obvious, very visible signs of sagging and loss of muscle tone and skin volume to their upper arms would most likely benefit from the standard arm lift.

 The standard arm lift utilizes an incision that spans from the top of the elbow to the armpit, either on the inner side of the arm or the outer side of the arm, depending on a combination of the patient’s body type and incision placement preference as well as the surgeon’s own preference.